AryaJain9/AryaJain9/README.md

-# 💫 About Me:
+# 💫 About Me

 ## 👋 Hey, I'm Arya

 🎓 TYBSc IT Graduate
-💻 Aspiring Developer
+💻 Aspiring Developer & Designer

 I like building things from ideas.
 I usually spend time thinking through concepts first and then turning them into projects.

-I work with HTML, CSS, JavaScript, and Python, and I often use AI tools to help me build faster and explore different approaches.
+I work with HTML, CSS, JavaScript, and Python, and I often use AI tools to build faster and explore different approaches.
 I’m also interested in IoT and enjoy learning how software connects with real-world devices.

+I also design and develop websites using **Wix Studio**, creating modern, responsive, and visually polished web experiences.

+---

-### 🚀 What I Work On
+## 🚀 What I Work On
-- Websites
+- Websites (Custom + Wix Studio)
 - Small games
 - Mobile app ideas

+---

-### 🌱 Currently
+## 🌱 Currently
+- Learning design along with development
-- Learning by building projects
+- Building real-world projects
 - Exploring new technologies
 - Looking for freelance opportunities and real-world work

+---

-### 💡 About Me
+## 💡 About Me
 Curious, creative, and enthusiastic.
 I enjoy experimenting and figuring things out on my own.

+---

-### 🎮 Outside of Coding
+## 🎮 Outside of Coding
 Gaming and video editing (familiar with Final Cut Pro)